CtrlK

 Specificity

-Names the domain (hierarchical classification systems) and describes the action (creates parent-child categorical structures), but lacks multiple concrete actions or specific examples of what operations can be performed.
+Names the domain (hierarchical classification systems) and describes the action (creates parent-child categorical structures), but lacks multiple concrete actions or examples of what this entails in practice.

 2 / 3